JanStrauss/cathode/README_qqq.md

 #Cathode
-twitch.tv API wrapper written for Java (8) based on apache-httpclient and gson.
+twitch.tv API wrapper written for Java 8 using on apache-httpclient and gson.

 ## Status
 Covers the whole API except for the feed stuff, not really tested atm.
 Also barely any documentation, will hopefully change soon.